pepkit/pepspec/docs/looper/tutorial/pipestat.md

 # Setting up pipestat

+## Introduction

+In our previous tutorials, we deployed the `count_lines.sh` pipeline, calculated the number of provinces in several countries.
+The result of the pipeline was simply printed into the log file.
+In this tutorial, we'll demonstrate how to do much better than that, putting the result into either a structured file, a database, or into PEPhub.
+We'll do this by introducing a new tool called `pipestat`.
+Pipestat will help us record and retrieve pipeline results in a much cleaner way.

+Pipestat is a standalone tool.
+It is not required to use looper, and it can also be used by pipelines that are not looper-compatible.
+You can read the complete details about pipestat as a standalone tool in the [pipestat documentation](https://pep.databio.org/pipestat/).
+However, using pipestat alongside looper unlocks a set of helpful tools such as html reports via `looper report`.
+In this tutorial, we will wire up our simple pipeline with pipestat, and demonsrrate these powerful reporting tools.

 !!! success "Learning objectives"
     - What is pipestat?
 Why is it useful?
-    - How can I configure my looper project to use pipestat effectively?
+    - How can I configure my looper workspace to use a pipestat-compatible pipeline effectively?
     - Where are pipestat results saved?
 Can I use other databases?
     - How can I make my pipeline store results in PEPhub?

-## Introduction

-Pipestat is a tool used by pipelines to standardize reporting of pipeline results.
-For example, we are using the `count_lines.sh` pipeline to calculate the number of provinces in several countries.
-This number is a result of the pipeline.
-Our previous pipelines record the result by printing to the screen and log file.
-Pipestat will help us collect and aggregate those results in a clean way.

-Pipestat is a standalone tool.
-It is not required to use looper, and it can also be used by pipelines that are not looper-compatible.
-However, using pipestat alongside looper unlocks a set of helpful tools such as html reports via `looper report`.
-You can read the complete details about pipestat in the [pipestat documentation](https://pep.databio.org/pipestat/).
-In this tutorial, we will wire up our simple pipeline with pipestat, and show how this lets us use powerful reporting tools to view pipeline results nicely.

-## A Simple Shell Pipeline

-Note: if you'd like the completed pipestat example, it can be downloaded directly here: [pipestat_example](https://github.com/pepkit/hello_looper/tree/master/pipestat_example)

 ## Set up a working directory

+In this tutorial, we'll start with the files from the previous tutorial, and adjust them to use pipestat.
+If you'd like the completed pipestat example, you can download the [pipestat_example](https://github.com/pepkit/hello_looper/tree/master/pipestat_example).
-In our previous tutorials, we demonstrated using PEP to specify sample metadata.
-To begin using pipestat, let's create a copy of the previous tutorial:
+To begin, create a copy of the previous tutorial:

 ```sh
 cd ..